 Is figuring out what to send to your email list holding you back from sending out a consistent newsletter?

 Well, you're not alone.
 This is one of the biggest issues that businesses face when they start to address email marketing.
-Something I hear often from clients, workshop attendees, and people interested in starting an email list is that they fear they don't have enough interesting things to send out.
+The fear I hear often is the anxiety of not having enough interesting things to send out.

-Not true!
+But this is the farthest thing from the truth!
 You have a lot to talk about, you just don't realize it.
-There is plenty to talk about in your business!
+There's plenty to talk about in your business and I am going to give you a ton of ideas to inspire you!

-Before we dive into ideas, the first thing I want to say to you is: remember subscribers do not sign up for your email list because they don't want to hear from you.
+Before we dive in, the first thing I want to say to you is: remember subscribers do not sign up for your email list because they don't want to hear from you.

 Ideas for Newsletter Content